 Tim Flannery’s books include Chasing Kangaroos: A Continent, a Scientist, and a Search for the World’s Most Extraordinary Creature and, most recently, Atmosphere of Hope: Searching for Solutions to the Climate Crisis.
-(April 2017)
+He lives in Australia.
+(June 2017)

 Resurrection Science: Conservation, De-Extinction and the Precarious Future of Wild Things

 by M.R.
 O’Connor

 Until recently it seemed that once a species went extinct, there was little we could do.
 Extinction truly was forever.
 But recent developments in genetics have given researchers some hope that extinct species might be brought back to life.

 Where Song Began: Australia’s Birds and How They Changed the World

 by Tim Low